How to Encrypt Email on Gmail, Outlook, iOS, and More in 2022

 Step 8: Select Add in the pop-up window.

-Link certificates to Outlook
+How to link certificates to Outlook on macOS

 With the certificates now installed, you can link them within Outlook.